WeebLabs/Hackintosh-Things/AboutThisMacMojave.md

   <img src="https://i.imgur.com/9jGMNi5.png" title="hover text">
 </p>

 The image chosen should be a perfect square, which is why an image editor is recommended.
 Resolutions such as 128x128 and 512x512 are ideal.
+The alpha channel is fully supported.

 When all desired changes have been made, open the 'File' menu and choose 'Save'.